jsn-li/visualizations/README.md

      the config files [here](https://github.com/vbrunsch/rankings/tree/main/visualizations/config)
    * The file extension must be .yml, not .yaml
 4. Copy the example [values.yaml](https://github.com/aochen-jli/visualizations/blob/main/examples/visualizations/values.yaml) into your visualizations folder and configure it
-   1. Add your configured regions to the `regions` section:
+   1. Add your configured regions to the `regions` section.
+The `path` value is required and should equal the `{region}` value referenced in the above sections.
+If you wish to integrate your visualizations with the [landing page](https://github.com/aochen-jli/visualizations-landing), you need to add the `name` and optional `fake` value, as shown below.
+The `name` value allows you to set the exact display name for your region and the `fake` value is used to indicate that a region does **not** have a visualization:
       ```yaml
       regions:
       - name: Sample
         path: sample
       - name: Subsample
         path: sample/subsample
+      - name: Region That Is Just For Display
+        path: sample/subsample/just_for_display
+        fake: true
       ```
    2. Add the domains that the visualizations will be served/embedded on to the `allowedOrigins` section:
       ```yaml